-Many of our customers have been asking us at The BrickKicker when they can test their AC units.
+Many of our Naperville customers have been asking us when they can test their AC units.
 They keep asking, “Why shouldn’t we test AC units in the winter?”
-The answer is simple, wait until warmer weather.
-Learn more about testing your AC unit here, and if you have questions, contact us.
+Learn more about the hazards of testing your AC unit in winter here, what happens if you run your AC in winter, and when you should test your AC unit.
+Then, if you have questions, contact your Chicagoland home inspection service, the BrickKicker.
 We’re always happy to help!

 Why Test Your AC in Warm Weather?

 Most air conditioning manufacturers and HVAC professionals agree an outdoor condensing unit should not be run in cold weather for any reason at any time.
 The reason is that the oil used to lubricate the compressor does not lubricate well when it’s cold.
 The lubricant in a home air conditioner is not unlike the lubricant in your car.
 There are different grades, like summer-weight and winter-weight.
 The summer-weight oil used in the standard air conditioner is a heavier oil grade and only works well during warmer weather conditions.
 In cold weather, the oil is too thick for safe operation of the AC system.